aakashsur/docker-salsa/README.md

 # Details

   The `salsa` command has been placed in $PATH.
 Salsa requires an index of the assembly, and a conversion of the alignment bam file into a bed file.
 Once those are in place, you can run the command and scaffold your assembly.
+Please note that the current docker build is failing, and though a working container is in the repository.
+It seems that python2 end of life is finally here so I can't install pip for python2 and get all these old packages for the "newer" builds of Salsa. upda

   To build from scratch -